Laragear/Refine/README.md

 ### Dependency Injection

-The filter class is always resolved using the application container.
+The Refiner class is always resolved using the application container.
 You can type-hint any dependency in the class constructor and use it later on the matching methods.

 ```php
 namespace App\Http\Refiners;